Who can consign their items and become a seller?

 How long does it take to drop off my items?

 30 minutes, depending on how many items you have.
-You will first sign in, have your items inspected and then sorted by gender and size.
+You will first sign in and put your items out on the tables, racks and shoe bins.

 How long after the sale will I receive my check?